 1. Opt for window film

-The number one choice when you’re deciding how to insulate windows is window film.
+The number one choice when you’re deciding how to insulate windows, whether you're planning garage insulation or insulation in a shed, is window film.
 Made from plastic, window film is easy to apply and comes in a kit which generally includes the film, and tape for the window.

 Before you start, clean the window itself, as well as the frame.

-To use film to insulate your windows, you’ll need to measure each of the windows to which you want to apply it, then cut the film to size with an allowance on either side following the manufacturer’s instructions.
+To use film to insulate your windows, you’ll need to measure each of the windows you want to apply it to, then cut the film to size with an allowance on either side following the manufacturer’s instructions.
 Then all you’ll need to do is apply the tape around the window frame and stick the film to it, positioning it so there aren’t any wrinkles.
 Finally, use a blow dryer to heat-shrink it for a smooth finish.

 You can remove the film from your windows when the season changes, but do bear in mind the tape can lift paint from the frame when you take it off if it wasn’t in the best condition beforehand.